 Step 1: Counseling, maybe an ultrasound, and maybe a waiting period

 First you’ll fill out some paperwork.
 You’ll talk with a health care provider, and you may have an ultrasound to find out or confirm how far along you are in your pregnancy.
-If your pregnancy is more than 11 weeks along, then medication abortion won’t be an option for you.
+If you are further along in pregnancy, then medication abortion may not be an option for you.

-If the state where you’re getting your abortion has a mandatory waiting period, you’ll have to wait some number of hours between the counseling appointment and the appointment where you’ll take the first medication at the clinic.
+If the state where you’re getting your abortion has a mandatory waiting period, you’ll have to wait some number of hours between the counseling appointment and the appointment when you’ll take the first medication.
 If there is a waiting period, and you are going to have to travel a long way for your abortion, ask if virtual counseling is an option when you call to make your appointment.

-Step 2: Take medication #1 at a health center
+Step 2: Take the first medication at a health center

 Your health care provider will give you the first of two medications and explain when and how you’ll take the second medication.

 The first medication is called mifepristone.
 Mifepristone blocks the hormone progesterone.
-Because progesterone is necessary for pregnancy to continue, blocking it begins the process of ending the pregnancy.
+Because progesterone is necessary for pregnancy to continue, blocking it starts the process of ending the pregnancy.
 Mifepristone doesn’t usually cause any symptoms, so you probably won’t feel anything after you take it.
-The abortion provider will send you home with the second medication, which you’ll take 24 to 48 hours later, depending on the instructions the provider gives you because they may differ from one provider to the next.
+Your provider will give you the second medication to take up to 48 hours later.
+Make sure to follow the instructions the provider gives you because they may differ from one provider to the next.